Cray-HPE/docs-csm/operations/rack_resiliency/Setup.md

 ##### Stage 1 - Check Enablement

-This ansible play checks whether rack resiliency is enabled in the `customizations.yaml` file.
+This Ansible play checks whether rack resiliency is enabled in the `customizations.yaml` file.
 If it is not enabled then the remaining plays do not run.

 ##### Stage 2 - Placement Discovery

-This ansible play identifies the physical racks and locates the management nodes in it.
+This Ansible play identifies the physical racks and locates the management nodes in it.
 The [Hardware State Manager (HSM)](../../glossary.md#hardware-state-manager-hsm) is queried for information on all of the management NCNs.
 This information is used to create a mapping between the [xnames](../../glossary.md#xname) of the management NCNs and the xnames of the racks that contain them.

 The [System Layout Service (SLS)](../../glossary.md#system-layout-service-sls) is used to map these management node xnames to the corresponding Kubernetes and storage node names.
 This mapping of rack xnames to Kubernetes and storage node hostnames is stored in the below format as a JSON file to be consumed by the Kubernetes and Ceph zoning modules later.